puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 Conditional statements allow you to write Puppet code that will return different values or execute different blocks of code depending on conditions you specify.
-In conjunction with Facter, which makes details of a machine available as variables, this lets you write Puppet code that flexibly accomodates different platforms, operating systems, and functional requirements.
+In conjunction with Facter, which makes details of a machine available as variables, this lets you write Puppet code that flexibly accommodates different platforms, operating systems, and functional requirements.

 To start this quest enter the following command: